michaelkernaghan/stamp-valuation-probability-model/README.md

 # stamp-valuation-probability-model
 How to use statistics just provide confidence in an estimate of a large lot value.

-Overview
+## Overview
 This repository contains a Python script to estimate the value of a stamp collection using statistical analysis and a logistic distribution.
 The script performs the following tasks:

-Calculates descriptive statistics for a sample of pages from the stamp collection.
+- Calculates descriptive statistics for a sample of pages from the stamp collection.
-Determines the confidence level for the sample.
+- Determines the confidence level for the sample.
-Uses a logistic function to model the distribution of stamp values.
+- Uses a logistic function to model the distribution of stamp values.
-Estimates the total number of stamps and the total value of the collection based on the sample data and the logistic distribution.
+- Estimates the total number of stamps and the total value of the collection based on the sample data and the logistic distribution.

-Requirements
+## Requirements
 Python 3.x
 NumPy
 SciPy
 Matplotlib

-Installation
+## Installation
 Clone the repository:
 bash
 Copy code
 git clone https://github.com/your-username/stamp-price-probability-model.git
 cd stamp-price-probability-model

-Install the required Python packages: bash
+## Install the required Python packages:
+bash```
 Copy code
 pip install numpy scipy matplotlib

-Usage
+## Usage
 Run the script to perform the analysis and estimate the value of the stamp collection:

-bash
-Copy code
+bash```
 python3 stamp_price_model.py

-Python Script: stamp_price_model.py
+## Python Script: stamp_price_model.py
-python
-Copy code
+python```
 import numpy as np
 from scipy.stats import norm
 import matplotlib.pyplot as plt